-The Lakale’l Be Pow-Wow, honoring our relations, will be held at the Carson Indian Colony Oct.
-29-31 during the Nevada Day weekend.
+The Lakale'l Be Pow-Wow begins tonight at the Carson Indian Colony and continues through the Nevada Day weekend.

-The doors open Friday at 3 p.m. and the grand entry, led by Little Miss Washo Dawneva Lundy-Bryan and Miss Washo Sari Payne starts 6 p.m.
-Saturday and Sunday the doors open at 10 a.m.
-Saturday’s grand entries are at 1 p.m. and 6 p.m. and Sunday’s grand entry is at noon.
+The doors open today at 3 p.m. and the grand entry, led by Little Miss Washo Dawneva Lundy-Bryan and Miss Washo Sari Payne, starts 6 p.m.
+On Saturday and Sunday, the doors open at 10 a.m.
+Grand entries are at 1 p.m. and 6 p.m.
+Saturday and noon on Sunday.

 A cradle-board competition will be open to all mothers with babies in a cradle board.
-This is always a treat to see as each tribe demonstrates their unique style of beadwork and willow work as well as design.
+This is judged on unique style of beadwork and willow work as well as design.

-We will also have a drum contest with both southern and northern styles of singing contestants.
+There will also be a drum contest with both southern and northern styles of singing contestants.
 Judging is based on timing, readiness at the drum, respect and knowledge of song for each dance category.
 Judging runs throughout the three-day event.
-At the end of the pow-wow the winners are announced.
+At the end of the powwow the winners are announced.
 They will be competing for a $1,000 prize.

 The hand drum contest will also be held.
 Each singer will choose his or her song and a hand drum is used to keep rhythm.
 Many songs are very old and usually are family songs.
 They are traditional round or circle dance songs or hand game songs.
-Judging is done by singers who know what to look for.
+Judging is done by singers.

 The committee is seeking interested young ladies 13-18 years old for the Princess Contest.
-They must be an enrolled member of a federally-recognized Indian tribe.
-Our current Princess is Renee Rogers, a Washo/Paiute from Yerington.
-She has done an outstanding job during this past year in representing the Lakale’l Be Pow-Wow.
-She has traveled extensively throughout the West to various pow-wows and gatherings.
+They must be an enrolled member of a federally recognized Indian tribe.
+The current Princess is Renee Rogers, a Washo/Paiute from Yerington.
+She has done an outstanding job during this past year in representing the Lakale'l Be Pow-Wow.
+She has traveled extensively throughout the West to various powwows and gatherings.

-We’d like to thank our sponsors who helped with this year’s event: Carson Community Council, Washo Tribe of Nevada and California, Nevada Arts Commission and Carson City Tourism Office.
+This year's event is sponsored by the Carson Community Council, Washo Tribe of Nevada and California, Nevada Arts Commission and Carson City Tourism Office.

 For more information, call 885-6818 or 887-1481.